top of page

 The Regulatory Landscape

 As neurotechnology advances, it challenges existing regulatory frameworks that were not designed to contend with the nuances and complexities of neural intervention.
 The primary concerns are privacy, consent, and agency, given that neurotechnology can access and manipulate the most intimate and personal domain of human life — our thoughts.
 For example, who holds the rights to neural data?
 How do we prevent misuse of such data?
 At what stage does enhancing capabilities become ethically unacceptable or socially disruptive?
+Where is the boundary of liability?
+Who and how will it be measured?

 Current regulations vary significantly by country and often lag behind technological development, leading to a patchwork of guidelines that are difficult to navigate and potentially ineffectual.
 The European Union’s General Data Protection Regulation (GDPR) offers some provisions for biometric and health data, which could encompass neural data.
 However, explicit guidelines tailored to the intricacies of neurotechnology are still in their infancy.